Codecademy/articles/build-a-todo-list-with-react/todo-list/README.md

 * npm: https://www.npmjs.com/package/latest-version

-In addition, running `npm install` or `npm i` will install the node modules and package lock file.
+In addition, running `npm install` or `npm i` in the terminal, will install the node modules and package lock file.

 Below is the default README when we generate a React app with `npx create-react-app app-name`: